lchen7809/Recipe-Organiser-Web-Application-/README.md

 ##  Running the Code ##
 ### Database Networks and the Web Module ###

-Live demo not available at the point of upload, snapshots of application can be found in:
+Live demo not available at the point of upload

 #### Installation requirements ####